 To maintain confidentiality, students do not have to discuss their situation with their course instructors or MPA faculty.
 However, faculty are there for students if needed.
-Students should feel free to discuss these issues with faculty.

 CMU Counseling Center

 CMU's Counseling Center is located at 102 Foust Hall and is staffed by health professionals.
 The center provides free and confidential counseling services for currently enrolled CMU students.
 The Center is open 8 am to noon, and 1 pm to 5 pm (all times eastern standard time) Monday through Friday.
 Call 989-774-3381 to make an appointment.